Correspondence between factorability and normalisation in monoids: Quadratic normalisations

 \end{prop}

-The domino rule allows one to devise a simple universal recipe for computing the normalisation map.
-We refer the reader to \cite[Proposition 4.4]{DG} for details, while here we only recall the key step. \begin{lem}[{\cite[Lemma 4.5]{DG}}] Let $\left(A,N\right)$ be a quadratic normalisation.
-If $\left(A,N\right)$ is of class $\left(4,3\right)$, then for every $t$ in A and every $N$-normal $A$-word $s_{1}|\cdots|s_{q}$, we have
+The domino rule allows one to devise a simple universal recipe for computing the images under a normalisation map.
+We refer the reader to \cite[Proposition 4.4]{DG} for details, while here we only recall the key step. \begin{lem}[{\cite[Lemma 4.5]{DG}}] If $\left(A,N\right)$ is a quadratic normalisation of class $\left(4,3\right)$, then, for every $s$ in A and every $N$-normal $A$-word $r_{1}|\cdots|r_{n}$, we have

 \end{lem}